Call the Midwife: Broadcast

 In May 2012, BBC Worldwide and the American Public Broadcasting Service (PBS) announced that the first series of Call the Midwife would premiere in the United States on 30 September 2012.
-BBC Worldwide also sold the programme to SVT (Sweden); NRK (Norway); RÚV (Iceland); Yle (Finland); AXN White (Spain; Portugal); ERT (Greece); ABC in Australia and TVNZ 1 in New Zealand, where its debut recorded a 35% share of the audience – 20% above average.
-In July 2012 BBC Worldwide announced it sold the global Video on Demand rights of the programme to Netflix, while all episodes are also on BBC iPlayer in the UK.
+BBC Worldwide also sold the programme to SVT (Sweden); NRK (Norway); RÚV (Iceland); Yle (Finland); AXN White (Spain; Portugal); ERT (Greece); ABC in Australia and TVNZ 1 in New Zealand, where its debut recorded a 35% share of the audience—20% above average.
+In July 2012, BBC Worldwide announced it sold the global Video on Demand rights of the programme to Netflix, while all episodes are also on BBC iPlayer in the UK.

 The second series of Call the Midwife was sold to PBS for transmission from 31 March 2013 and to SVT (Sweden) for transmission from 19 May 2013.
 In February 2013, BBC Worldwide reported that Call the Midwife had been sold in over one hundred global territories, with global sales contributing to the UK's position as the second largest TV exporter behind the United States.
 In February 2017, it was reported that the BBC had exported Call the Midwife to 237 global territories.

 A second series of eight episodes aired in the UK in early 2013.
 The series achieved a consolidated series average of 10.47 million viewers.
 A third eight-part series aired in the UK from January 2014, with a consolidated average of 10.53 million.

 On 28 February 2014, BBC confirmed that Call the Midwife had been commissioned for a 2014 Christmas special and fourth series, to air in 2015.
 On 3 November 2014, BBC announced that an eight-episode fifth series had been commissioned; it began airing on 17 January 2016; the fifth series takes the story into 1961.
 The sixth series began airing in the UK on 22 January 2017, taking the drama into 1962.
 Series seven, again consisting of eight episodes, began airing on Sunday, 21 January 2018, with episode one viewed by 9.87 million viewers.
 It was the No.1 rated programme on UK TV for all weeks of its transmission, ending 11 March 2018.
 The eighth series premiered on 13 January 2019.

 Home media

-The first series was released in a Region 2, two-disc set on 12 March 2012.
+The first series was released in a Region 2, two-disc DVD set on 12 March 2012.
 Series two was released on 1 April 2013 in the UK (region 2) with a collector's edition, Call the Midwife Collection, containing series one, two, and the 2012 Christmas Special, released on the same date.

 In the United States, the first series was released on DVD and Blu-ray on 6 November 2012.
 Series two was released on DVD and Blu-ray on 18 June 2013.
 Series three was released on Blu-ray on 20 May 2014.
 Series four was released on Blu-ray on 19 May 2015.